Top 5 Roof Types to Enhance Your Home Style

 Best Practices for Cleaning Your Roof Safely

 A clean roof not only looks better, but it also helps protect your home from damage.
 If you’re not sure where to start, consider consulting a roofing contractor for advice.
-Cleaning your roof Can be dangerous and should not be attempted by novice handymen.
+Cleaning your roof can be dangerous and should not be attempted by novice handymen.
 If you have any doubts about your abilities, be safe and hire a roofer with the right tools and experience.

 Why Cleaning Your Roof Matters